neondatabase/website/content/docs/tutorial/data-recovery.md

 Neon also supports creating branches from **Head** (the most up-to-date state of the database) or from an **LSN** (Log Sequence Number), which is a unique identifier assigned to each transaction in the database.

 For another data recovery example using Neon's branching feature, refer to [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
-This example uses a bisect script and the Neon API to create branches to discover and recover to the last know good.
+This example uses a bisect script and the Neon API to create branches to recover to the last known good.

 To learn more about Neon's branching feature and the workflows it supports, see [Branching](/docs/introduction/branching).